 With video surveillance options like video monitoring and available 24/7 recording*, you can keep an eye on your home’s entrances and yard, even when you’re away from home.
 Placing a camera on your front porch augmented by automated lights can provide extra peace of mind over Halloween (or any other night).

 As you unpack the pumpkin decorations and the costume box, take these simple steps to prevent vandalism and have a safer Halloween.
 And with a security plan in place, it will be even easier to relax.
-So this year, why not leave the spookiness to your costume.
+So this year, leave the spookiness to your costume.